iSwitch: QEC on Demand via In-Situ Encoding of Bare Qubits for Ion Trap Architectures: Module III: Compiler Support

-Building on the hybrid ISA and region-aware architecture introduced in Sec.~\ref{sec:hybrid-isa}, we develop a fidelity- and resource-aware compiler that orchestrates both the encoding state and spatial placement of program qubits.
-The compiler addresses two primary challenges: (1) \textit{dynamic encoding allocation}, which determines when and where qubits are maintained in logical versus bare form, and (2) \textit{routing and co-location of logical patches} to enable 2Q gate execution.
+Building on the hybrid ISA and region-aware architecture introduced in Sec.~\ref{sec:hybrid-isa}, we develop a fidelity- and resource-aware compiler that manages both the encoding state and spatial placement of program qubits.
+It addresses two main challenges: (1) \textit{dynamic encoding allocation}, deciding when and where qubits reside in logical versus bare form, and (2) \textit{routing and co-location of logical patches} to enable two-qubit gates efficiently.

+When the logical patch region can encode all program qubits, the compiler can perform \texttt{CodeSwitch} in-place, removing the need for a separate physical qubit region.
+"In-place" means the data qubit does not need to move to the boundary.
+When ancilla resources are sufficient, the ancillas released after an \texttt{L2B} operation for logical qubit $Q_{1}$ can remain locally associated with $Q_{1}$ and be reused in its next \texttt{B2L}, instead of being reassigned to another qubit $Q_{2}$.
+A qubit can temporarily switch to bare form for a single-qubit $R_z$ gate and immediately switch back to a logical patch for protection, avoiding any physical movement or routing overhead.